onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-| `Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
+| `Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.ConvTranspose` (::mlir::ONNXConvTransposeOp)